-- NETAVIS Observer User Manual: It describes how to configure and use the Observer client. - NETAVIS Observer Supported Video Sources: It provides detailed information on the IP camera models supported by Observer. - NETAVIS Observer Server Installation and Administration: It describes how to install and administrate an Observer system. - NETAVIS Observer Server, Client and Storage Compatibility and Requirements: It explains the hardware and software requirements for Observer systems. - NETAVIS Observer Server Customizing: It provides an overview on how to customize various aspects of an Observer server. - NETAVIS Observer SNAP XML Interface: It describes the Simple NETAVIS Access Protocol (SNAP) that allows bidirectional communication between an Observer server and other applications. - NETAVIS Observer URL Command API: It explains the URL Command API which is a simple and effective way for Observer to interface with 3rd party applications.
+- Netavis Observer User Manual: It describes how to configure and use the Observer client. - Netavis Observer Supported Video Sources: It provides detailed information on the IP camera models supported by Observer. - Netavis Observer Server Installation and Administration: It describes how to install and manage an Observer system. - Netavis Observer Server, Client and Storage Compatibility and Requirements: It explains the hardware and software requirements for Observer systems. - Netavis Observer Server Customizing: It provides an overview on how to customize various aspects of an Observer server. - Netavis Observer SNAP XML Interface: It describes the Simple Netavis Access Protocol (SNAP) that allows bidirectional communication between an Observer server and third party applications.

+• Netavis Observer SNAP URL: It describes the SNAP URL API which is a simple and effective way for Observer to interface with third party applications.